Carl Stjernfeldt is a Lecturer at the MIT Sloan School of Management.

-Prior to his venture career, Carl was a client partner and project manager for Cambridge Technology Partners, leading teams that delivered large mission-critical system implementations for Fortune 100 clients.
-He started his career as an engineer at Summa Four, developing telecommunications solutions for domestic and international service providers, later rising to engineering management before starting an application development department.Carl is active at MIT, serving as a catalyst for the Deshpande Center, judging MIT's 100K competition, and teaching an entrepreneurial finance class at the MIT Sloan School.
-He is a charter member with TiE and has served on the University of Michigan's National Advisory Board.
-Carl has served as the Treasurer of the New England Venture Capital Association, a member of the 12x12 initiative, and is a board member of the Massachusetts Technology Leadership Council, where he also served as chair of the Mobile Cluster.
+Carl has been recognized twice as a Global Corporate Venturing's top 100 star in 2017 & 18.
+Prior to his venture career, Carl was a client partner for Cambridge Technology Partners, leading teams that delivered large mission-critical system implementations for Fortune 100 clients.
+He started his career as an engineer at Summa Four, developing telecommunications solutions for domestic and international service providers, later rising to engineering management before starting an application development department.Carl is active at MIT, serving as a Catalyst for the Deshpande Center, judged MIT's 100K competition, and teaching an entrepreneurial finance class at the Sloan School.
+He is a charter member with TiE, and served on the advisory board of EV Private Equity.
+Carl has served as the treasurer of the New England Venture Capital Association, and on the board of the Massachusetts Technology Leadership Council, where he also served as chair of the Mobile Cluster.